 If you’re looking for high quality and personal service, you’ve come to the right place.
-At Canine Culture we’ll give you the attention and personal service you’ll come to expect and enjoy.
-We offer the best in versatile, balanced, positive training techniques.
+At Canine Culture I will give you the attention and personal service you’ll come to expect and enjoy.
+I offer the best in versatile, balanced, positive training techniques.
 Canine Culture has been located in Oneida since 2007.
 Let me put my experience to work for you.

 The goal of Canine Culture Learning Center is to provide you with the skills you need to develop the ideal relationship with your dog.

 Some of what I want to see YOU develop with your dog include, the ability to: 1) focus and pay attention; 2) break down and solve problems; 3) train for meaning and pleasure; 4) Think Dog!

 Providing personal and professional service, in private and group dog training classes in Upstate Central New York.
 Private instruction available within a 2 hour radius.